-We recently sat down with Ronel Alberts, SCWIST’s Director of Women’s Programs, for a chat about queer representation, women in STEM and how small actions can have a big impact.
+We recently sat down with Ronel Alberts, SCWIST’s former Director of Women’s Programs, for a chat about queer representation, women in STEM and how small actions can have a big impact.
 This interview has been edited for brevity and clarity.

 After graduating from the University of Cape Town in South Africa with a BSc in Computer Science, Ronel quickly discovered she has a knack for synthesizing technology and business requirements.
 She spent twenty years working as a business analyst, holding numerous leadership positions throughout her career.
 For the past decade, she has been running her own consulting company and has had the privilege of working around the world on exciting and challenging projects.